iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 \text{Accuracy} = \frac{\text{Number of Correct Predictions}}{\text{Number of Total Predictions}}
 $$

-However, accuracy score may be too simplistic.
+However, the accuracy score may be too simplistic.
 First, it does not reflect the unbalanced outcome of our dataset.
-If the model predict every outcome as negative while the majority of the outcomes is negative, the model can still achieve a very high accuracy score.
-Second, accuracy score does not distinct false positive and false negative errors which may cost the business differently.
+If the model predicts every outcome as negative while the majority of the outcomes is negative, the model can still achieve a very high accuracy score.
+Second, the accuracy score does not distinct false positive and false negative errors which may cost the business differently.
 In the bank marketing context, missing a potential customer (false negative) costs more than phoning an uninterested buyer (false positive).
-These problems can be solved by using confusion matrix and utilising more metrics for model evaluation.
+These problems can be solved by using a confusion matrix and utilising more metrics for model evaluation.

 ## Confusion Matrix
 The confusion matrix is a contingency table that outputs the counts of the true positive (TP), true negative (TN), false positive (FP), and false negative (FN) predictions.
 We can use an analogy of fishing to gain more intuitions: The sea consists of fish and rubbish.
 A fisherman throws the net into the sea and hopes to capture as many fish and as little rubbish as possible.
-After the fisherman retrives the net, the fish in the net (the wanted capture) is true positive outcome, the rubbish in the net (the unwanted capture) is false positive outcome, the fish in the sea (the wanted leftover) is false nagetive outcome, and the rubbish in the sea (the unwanted leftover) is the true negative outcome.
+After the fisherman retrieves the net, the fish in the net (the wanted capture) is a true positive outcome, the rubbish in the net (the unwanted capture) is a false positive outcome, the fish in the sea (the wanted leftover) is a false negative outcome, and the rubbish in the sea (the unwanted leftover) is the true negative outcome.

 ![Confusion Matrix](../figures/5_1_Conf_Mat.png)